Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 2. For institutions that use correspondent banking services, an own financial stress may result in intraday credit lines being withdrawn by the correspondent bank(s), and/or its own counterparties deferring payments.
 This may require the institution having either to prefund its payments and/or to collateralize its intraday credit line(s).
 [Basel Framework, SRP 50.82 (1)(b)]

-(ii) Counterparty stress: Top three counterparties suffer an intraday stress event which prevents them from making payments
+(ii) Counterparty stress: an institution’s largest counterparty suffers an intraday stress event which prevents it from making payments

 (iii) Market-wide credit or liquidity stress